bernard-chen/recipes/recipes/sides/brown-butter-skillet-cornbread.md

 * ½ t / 5 grams baking soda

 ## Instructions
-Heat over to 375 degrees.
+Heat oven to 375 degrees.
 On the stovetop, in a 11 or 12-inch skillet (ovenproof an preferably cast iron), melt the butter over even heat.
 Cook, swirling pan to slightly coat sides and bottom, until the foam subsides and the butter turns a deep nut brown.
 (Watch carefully to see that it does not burn.)